-This module provides you with the opportunity to develop basic mathematical skills relevant to Engineering and Computing.
-The key areas you will study are trigonometry, algebra, functions and calculus.
-No-one is expected to have a higher level of mathematical background than GCSE Grade C or equivalent.
-You will be learning using practical examples to solve a range of engineering and computing problems.
+This module will help you to develop basic mathematical skills relevant to Engineering and Computing.
+You will study trigonometry, algebra, functions and calculus.
+No one is expected to have a higher level of mathematical background than GCSE Grade C or equivalent.
+You will learn using practical examples to solve a range of engineering and computing problems.

-This is a double model which aims to introduce to you the fundamental concepts of both mechanical and electrical theory and practice.
-The mechanical content introduces topics such as conversion of units, linear motion, forces, stress and strain, Newton’s second law, work, energy and power, fluids, pressure and thermodynamics.
-The electrical content includes resistor tolerances Ohm’s law, current and voltage division, Kirchoff’s law, AC current, the oscilloscope and signal generator, batteries and capacitors.
-There is a high practical element within the module.
+This highly practical double module aims to introduce to you the most important concepts of both mechanical and electrical theory and practice.
+The mechanical content introduces topics such as conversion of units, linear motion, forces, stress and strain, Newton's second law, work, energy and power, fluids, pressure and thermodynamics.
+The electrical content includes resistor tolerances, Ohm's law, current and voltage division, Kirchoff's law, AC current, the oscilloscope and signal generator, batteries and capacitors.

 Problem Solving and Programming

 In this module, you will work on practical computing applications.
-It is assumed that you will have little or no prior experience of computer programming is assumed.
-You will gain an understanding of how data is used, problem solving skills and computer logic combined with hands-on experience of developing and executing simple software programmes.
+It is assumed that you will have little or no prior experience of computer programming.
+You will gain an understanding of how data is used and acquire problem solving skills and computer logic, plus you will gain hands-on experience of developing and executing simple software programmes.
 All these skills are used in undergraduate computing degrees.

 Creative Technology Project

 This module is studied in the final term of the IYZ and brings together learning from the other modules studied during the previous two terms.
-You will apply the engineering and computing knowledge that you have gained to a practical project.
-Your project involves not only using this knowledge to create simple technology but also gives them the opportunity to learn and apply the basic principles of project management.
-Among transferable skills developed are scoping, planning and monitoring a project, working effectively in a team and creative problem solving skills.
+You will apply your newly-gained engineering and computing knowledge plus you will develop transferable skills such as project management and problem solving, project planning and scoping, project monitoring and team work.